UNDERGRADUATE STUDIES

 Biostructural Chemistry, Aarhus University

-At the laboratory, I became interested in proteins as I studied them in Iowa and Cambridge.
-Early on, I got a call from a Chilean student, Rodrigo Bravo, who had also been a student of Jorge Allende and had gone to Oxford to do a postdoc.
-He said, “Look, I do not know you personally, but I know what you do.
-I have a fellowship from the European Molecular Biology Organization (EMBO), and I am working in Oxford, but I do not like the supervisor I am working with.
+At the laboratory, I became interested in proteins as I studied them in Cambridge, and early on, I received a call from a Chilean scientist – Rodrigo Bravo, who was doing postdoctoral work at Oxford University– expressing his interest in joining our research group in Aarhus.
+Rodrigo used microinjection methods to study frog oocytes and was familiar with two-dimensional polyacrylamide gel electrophoresis (2-D PAGE), a technique developed by Patrick O’Farrell at the University of Colorado in 1975.
+At the call, he said, “Look, I do not know you personally, but I know what you do.
+I have a fellowship from the European Molecular Biology Organization (EMBO) and work at Oxford University, but I am unsatisfied with my current supervisor.
 Can I work with you?

-I accepted because he had experience in 2D gels, and Brian, who had connections with EMBO, arranged for Rodrigo’s fellowship to be transferred to Arhus.
-As a result, we embarked on a truly collaborative effort involving the whole laboratory to analyze the protein expression profiles of normal and transformed human and mouse cell lines and make protein databases.
-Ariana, with her unique expertise from her previous work in Human Genetics, played a key role in culturing cells.
+I accepted because of his research experience, and Brian, who had connections with EMBO, arranged the transfer of Rodrigo’s fellowship to Arhus.
+This move led to a truly collaborative effort involving the whole laboratory to analyze the protein expression profiles of normal and transformed human and mouse cell lines and make comprehensive protein databases.
+Ariana, with her unique expertise from her previous work in Human Genetics at Aarhus University, took charge of organizing the cell-culturing facilities.

-Our studies led to the identification of cytoskeletal, nuclear, cytoplasmic, and fluid proteins, and a comprehensive study of the protein composition of organelles.
-We also delved into understanding proteins’ behaviour under various physiological conditions, particularly in diseases like cancer.
-In a move that would mark a significant advancement in our field, we pioneered the development of some of the first computerized protein databases.
+Our studies led to the identification of cytoskeletal, nuclear, cytoplasmic, and fluid proteins and to a comprehensive survey of organelle protein composition.
+We also explored understanding proteins’ behaviour under various physiological conditions, particularly in diseases like cancer.
+In 1981, we pioneered the development of the first comprehensive protein database of HeLa cell proteins, a move that would significantly advance the field.

-An important outcome of these studies was the discovery of Cyclin/PCNA, the auxiliary protein of DNA polymerase delta in 1984, which reached maximal expression during the S-phase of the cell cycle.
-The fact that Cyclin/PCNA is absent or present in very low amounts in normal non-dividing cells and tissues but is synthesized in variable amounts by proliferating cells of both normal and transformed origin (Fig. 7) underscored its significance.
-All available information indicated that this ubiquitous and tightly regulated DNA replication protein was vital to the pathway(s) leading to DNA replication and cell division.
-Cyclin/PCNA was the first protein we went from a spot in a gel to a function.
+A key finding of our studies was the identification of Cyclin, a protein concurrently discovered by the E. Tans group as the Proliferating Cell Nuclear Antigen (PCNA).
+We showed that Cyclin/PCNA reached its peak expression during the S phase of the cell cycle.
+The marker was either absent or present in very low amounts in normal non-dividing cells and tissues but was synthesized in variable amounts by proliferating cells of both normal and transformed origin (Fig. 7), underscoring its crucial role.
+All the available data indicated that this ubiquitous and tightly regulated DNA replication protein was pivotal to the pathway(s) leading to DNA replication and cell division.
+Cyclin/PCNA was the first protein we transitioned from a spot in a gel to a function, highlighting its paramount importance in our research.

-Our comprehensive approach not only gave us a global perspective of the field, now known as Proteomics, but also highlighted the significance of our work.
-Fred Neidhardt acknowledged me (the lab), Leigh and Norman Anderson at Argonne National Laboratories, and James Garrels at Cold Spring Harbor Laboratory as one of the field’s founders ( https://doi.org/10.1002/pmic.201000780).
+Our comprehensive approach also gave us a global perspective on the field now known as Proteomics, underscoring the high significance of our work.
+In 2011, Fred Neidhardt, a respected figure in the field, acknowledged Leigh and Norman Anderson (Argonne National Laboratories), James Garrels (Cold Spring Harbor Laboratory), and myself (the lab) as one of the field’s founders ( https://doi.org/10.1002/pmic.201000780).

-Our journey began with a bold decision to use the cell as a test tube.
-This innovative approach involved injecting various macromolecules into them using very fine needles to study their function in their natural environment.
+Our journey continued with a bold decision to use the cell as a test tube, a significant departure from traditional methods that sparked immense excitement in our team.
+This innovative approach involved injecting cells with various macromolecules using fine needles to study their function in their natural environment.
 However, we soon encountered a significant challenge: methods to determine their effect were limited, primarily based on microscopy.
-This realization underscored the need for new technologies to study gene expression within living cells.
+This realization underscored the urgent need for new technologies to study gene expression within living cells.
+Despite this outcome, our team remained committed to the new approach, demonstrating our dedication and perseverance in facing challenges.

 During our time in Aarhus, Novel Laureate Francis Crick took a short sabbatical at the Institute (Fig. 8).
 His prominent standing in science and focus on Biostructural Chemistry enlightened the University and left a lasting impact.